This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

-The CCA is supplemented by the Telecommunications (Consumer Protection and Service Standards) Act 1999, which currently includes provision for the Universal Service Obligation (USO) and certain customer service and fault rectification standards.
+The CCA is supplemented by the Telecommunications (Consumer Protection and Service Standards) Act 1999, which currently includes provision for the Universal Service Obligation (USO), and certain customer service and fault rectification standards.

-The telecommunications anti-competitive conduct regime – part XIB of the CCA
+The telecommunications anticompetitive conduct regime: part XIB of the CCA

 A carrier or CSP may breach the competition rule if it contravenes certain provisions of part IV in respect of a telecommunications market.

-A carrier or CSP may also breach the competition rule if it has a substantial degree of market power in a telecommunications market and takes advantage of that power with the effect, or likely effect, of substantially lessening competition in any telecommunications market, or takes advantage of that power and engages in other conduct and the combined effect, or likely effect, is to substantially lessen competition in any telecommunications market.
+A carrier or CSP may also breach the competition rule if it has a substantial degree of market power in a telecommunications market and takes advantage of that power with the effect, or likely effect, of substantially lessening competition in any telecommunications market, or takes advantage of that power and engages in other conduct, and the combined effect, or likely effect, is to substantially lessen competition in any telecommunications market.

 The principal regulator of competition matters in the telecommunications industry is the Australian Competition and Consumer Commission (ACCC).
-The ACCC can issue two types of competition notices (a part A or a part B notice) if it has reason to believe that a carrier or CSP has contravened or is contravening the competition rule.
-If (and only if) a carrier or CSP to whom a part A notice has been issued continues to engage in the putative anti-competitive conduct the subject of the notice, the ACCC may apply to the Federal Court of Australia for pecuniary penalties against the carrier or CSP.
+The ACCC can issue two types of ‘competition notices’ (a part A notice or a part B notice) if it has reason to believe that a carrier or CSP has contravened or is contravening the competition rule.
+If (and only if) a carrier or CSP to whom a part A notice has been issued continues to engage in the conduct the subject of the notice, the ACCC may apply to the Federal Court of Australia for pecuniary penalties against the carrier or CSP.
 A part B competition notice will be more detailed than a part A competition notice and is prima facie evidence of the information within it in any court proceedings against the carrier or CSP.

 Pecuniary penalties under part XIB of the CCA are severe.
 The maximum penalty per contravention is A$10 million plus A$1 million for each day the contravention continues; or, if the contravention continues for more than 21 days, A$31 million plus A$3 million for each day the contravention continues in excess of 21 days.
 Injunctions and compensatory damages may also be ordered.

-The telecommunications access regime – part XIC of the CCA
+The telecommunications access regime: part XIC of the CCA

 Part XIC of the CCA is an ex ante access regime specific to the telecommunications industry.

 Access providers have the ability to propose terms and conditions of access to services that have not yet been declared by the ACCC under ‘special access undertakings’.
-This is intended to ensure that new investors will have certainty about the terms and conditions on which they will be required to provide wholesale access to new services.10
+This is intended to ensure that new investors will have certainty about the terms and conditions on which they will be required to provide wholesale access to new services.11

 Pricing for fixed-line declared services